CodingMinds/world_simulator/Readme.md

 104 fitness reduction if section staffed (fitnes_staffed): 3
 104 fitness reduction if agent moved (fitness_moved): 2
-104 drop agents if their fitness reaches 0 (drop_agents): true 104 EOL
+104 drop agents if their fitness reaches 0 (drop_agents): true 104 time slice for interactions with the world (time_slice): 0 104 EOL
 </pre>